 Castles of East Bohemia

 I’ve never seen a region with so many castles.
 There are romantic ruins, medieval and Renaissance castles, and even castles you can sleep in.
-There is the World Heritage Site of Litomyšl Castle, and the rococo charm of Nové Hrady Chateau (more about these soon…)
+Then there is the World Heritage Site of Litomyšl Castle, and the rococo charm of Nové Hrady Castle.

 Some of the castles are not grand buildings, but small hilltop fortresses.
 A walk to Kunětická Hora takes you past a game reserve with deer and bison.
 And if you climb up to the Gothic ruins of Oheb Castle you will be rewarded with spectacular views over the Seč Dam.